 A statement from Greater Manchester Police read: "Police investigating a racist tweet sent during Sunday's Manchester derby have made an arrest.

-"A 15-year-old boy was arrested on suspicion of a racially aggravated public order offence on the evening of Monday 10 December 2012.
+He added, "A 15-year-old boy was arrested on suspicion of a racially aggravated public order offense on the evening of Monday 10 December 2012.

-The boy has been bailed pending further enquiries as the fallout from a particularly heated clash at the Etihad Stadium continues to intensify.
+The boy has been bailed pending further inquiries as the fallout from a particularly heated clash at the Etihad Stadium continues to intensify.